 Are You Open: an interactive map from the St. Louis Fed.
-On BB in External Links.
+Links.

 The WTO in Brief (all four sections).
-On Blackboard in External Links.
+Links.

 Dynarski, Susan.
-For Better Learning in College Lectures.
-On Blackboard under Course Documents.
+For Better Learning in College Lectures. pdfs.

 Worthen, M., Lecture Me - Really!
+Links.

-On Blackboard under Course Documents.
-Op-eds by Krugman (Gravity), and Rodrik.
-On Blackboard under Op-Ed Documents
+Op-eds by Krugman (Brexit meets Gravity), and Rodrik.
+Op-Ed Documents.

 Dynarski and Worthen address best practices in learning.
 They are not writing about international trade.
 Read what they have to say.
 Their arguments and evidence reflect my thinking as well.
 Worthen's op-ed also introduces you to the op-ed as a form of writing.
 You will write one in this class.
-The pieces by Krugman and Rodrik are examples of very current trade-related op-eds.
+The pieces by Krugman and Rodrik are examples of reasonably current trade-related op-eds.